2026—

 LeadLab’s framework engages emotional intelligence with practical tools to help leaders take thoughtful risks, make aligned decisions, navigate ambiguity, and model authenticity in action.
 Participants will practice boundary setting, strengthen growth mindset practices, and develop storytelling skills—all while gaining tools to create cultures of opportunity and recognition for themselves and within their teams and organizations.
 Leave with more decisive leadership to move your challenge forward with purpose and confidence.

-Speaking with Conviction
+- Speaking with conviction

 Chaya Scott is the Chief Aspiration Officer and Principal of Chaya Scott Consulting, LLC, where she partners with mission-driven organizations to design empowering cultures, strengthen governance, and implement sustainable change.
 Guided by values of equity, resilience, and humanity, Chaya helps leaders and teams align their resources, systems, and strengths to achieve aspirational, fiscal, and operational goals.